hana-wm/hana/README.md

 It is designed with the objective to be comfortable to use, highly configurable and easily modifiable.

-> hana is on a very early development phase. it is already fully functioning, but some of the details mentioned in this `README.md` may only be planned features for now; a "`#TODO`" comment will be visible on such cases.

 ---

-hana's main strength is its ability to be molded like Play-Doh™ (not sponsored). <span style="color:blue">some *blue* text</span>
+hana's main strength is its ability to be molded like Play-Doh™ (not sponsored).

 In specific, hana's main offerings are the following: